szrg/getdata-assignment/CodeBook.md

 10. Fix column names (add 'avg' suffix).
 11. Write resulting tidy dataset into a file.

+The output file with tidy dataset is called `step5data.txt`.

 ## Variables

 `subject` - Subject who performed the activity as a number from 1 to 30.